fabiodplacerda/Address-book/docs/software-benefits.md

 enjoyable user experience.
 Customers value the convenience of having their contacts organized and accessible, which can lead to increased satisfaction and brand loyalty.
-- **Increased User Engagement:** The app's features, such as contact search and duplicate protection, encourage users to interact with the software on a frequent basis, resulting in a more active user base.
+- **Increased User Engagement:** The app's features, such as contact search and duplicate protection, encourage users to interact with the software frequently, resulting in a more active user base.